Tips and Strategies

 Now that you're rid of those unwanted guests - keep them out.

 If you've managed to get rid of mice and rats in your house, you want to make sure they don't come back.
 To keep these pests out of your house, you need to deprive them of what they want most: food and shelter.
-Here are a few tips to help you pest-proof your house.
+Follow these 5 steps to help keep mice out of your house:

 Mice and rats love pet food.
 If you feed your dog outside and leave food out, you're inviting every pest in the neighborhood to visit.
 Store pet and bird food in glass or metal containers with tight lids.